creamlike1024/EasyLPAC/README.md

 Download: [GitHub Release](https://github.com/creamlike1024/EasyLPAC/releases/latest)

-Linux release was built on Ubuntu 22.04, you may need to build by yourself if you can't run it

 System Requirement
 - Windows 7+
 - MacOS 12+
-- Linux: ? glibc, glfw, gtk3dialog.
+- ~~Linux: ? glibc, glfw, gtk3dialog~~ Packaging for various distributions works in progress

-For Linux you need install `libpcsclite1`, `pcscd` and `libcurl` which are dependencies of lpac
+Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.

 # Usage

-The Windows release and macOS release have lpac binary included.
+Releases have lpac binary included

-For linux, currently there is no special package for various popular distributions (Sorry), you need to place the lpac binaries in the lpac folder.

-Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.

 Step
 - Connect your PCSC smartcard reader to computer and plug in your eUICC